Light-Keeper/serve-index-light/README.md

 in case of 404 error `next()` is called, in case of other error `next(error)` is called. if no error ` res.end(data)` is called. this behaviour could be changed by `middlewareResultHandler` option.

 #### Options
-Some options are functions(behaviour parameterization). all such functions reccive full `options` object as `this` parameter.
+Some options are functions(behaviour parameterization). all such functions receive full `options` object as `this` parameter.

 ##### baseDir
 Required.
 Path in local file system to serve files from.